Cicada implements a

 Studio download

-The ontology EU-Members.owl models 28 members of European Union (EU) by enumerating all 28 EU member states as nominals.
+The SHOIQ ontology EU-Members.fowl.owl models 28 members of European Union (EU) by enumerating all 28 EU member states as nominals.
 All these 28 nominals are pairwise disjoint.
-We tested this ontology by trying to create 29 EU members and the results showed that only Cicada can identify that inconsistency within the time limit.
+We created EU-Members-inc.fowl.owl, which is inconsistent by trying to satisfy the existence of 29 EU members and the results show that Cicada is the only reasoner that classifies both variants in less that 10 seconds.

 This benchmark consists of small synthetic test ontologies that are using a variable n for representing the number of nominals.
 The first set consists of consistent and the second set of inconsistent ontologies.
-The variable n is increased from 5 to 20.
-The experiments show that only Cicada can process ontologies with more than 10 nominals within a reasonable amount of time.
+The variable n is increased from 5 to 40.
+The experiments show that only Cicada can process all these ontologies in less tan 20 seconds.

 All OWL files as ZIP Archive